ZHallen122/CTF-Practice-WriteUp/pwn/pwn_stack_Basic.md

 ## Analysis

-The vulnable function is vuln, because the gets is dangerous.
+The vulnerable function is vuln, because the gets is dangerous.
 It will cause buf overflow and overwrite things.

 The code also show our target is win function.